Monday, August 19, 2019

 This online tutoring resource is aligned with the Alberta curriculum for students in Grade 2 to Grade 12.
 Get expert online help with your homework from 2 pm to 11 pm daily.
 Support for adult learners is also available.

-In this weekly program at Forest Lawn and Saddletowne Library, English Language Learners (ages six to eight) are paired with teen volunteers to learn new words.
+In this weekly, in-person program at Forest Lawn, Saddletowne, Country Hills, and Village Square libraries, English Language Learners (ages six to eight) are paired with teen volunteers to learn new words.
 Presentations are provided for parents on how to support their child's language learning.
 Register and learn more on our website.

 Get help with your homework, practise your English, and improve your grades.
 This program is for kids and teens from six to 17, and participants must bring homework.
 In partnership with The Calgary Bridge Foundation for Youth.
 Registration is required; learn more on our programs page.

-Students can drop in at the Library with their English Language Arts or Math assignments and get help from trained volunteers.
+Students can drop in at the Library with their Math assignments and get help from trained volunteers.
 Students (ages 10 to 14) will also be connected with digital resources that support school success.
 No registration is required.
-School Support: Math and School Support: Language Arts are offered at various libraries.
+School Support: Math is offered at various libraries.

 Use this online resource to access course lessons, reviews, and practice tests for students in Grade 3 to 12.
-Prepare for tests and final exams in Math, Science, and English Language Arts, through study guides and practice questions aligned to the Alberta curriculum.
+Prepare for tests and final exams in Math, Science, Social Studies, and English, through study guides and practice questions aligned to the Alberta curriculum.

 Trained Pet Access League Society (PALS) volunteers and their highly socialized dogs provide a calm, accepting presence for struggling readers to practise reading aloud in 15-minute one-on-one sessions.
 This program, for kids ages six to 12, is offered at multiple libraries.
 Learn more details and register on our website.